By Robin from Washington, IA

 In the US "catalina" dressing is clearly thought of as California style food.
 It is not from nor associated with Catalan nor any other part of Europe.
 Catalan should be very glad of this.
 It is a sweet/sour sauce that adds empty calories to a salad, I'm not a fan.

 I'm not sure who that is.
 Google didn't give me any hits on that name and I didn't find any connection to Catalina dressing being named after a specific person.
+Give us some more information, if you can. :)

 I think Catalina Dressing is named after Catalina Island, CA, USA, not Catalan, Spain.